 The long-term experience and advanced forecasting tools of Surfline are hard to beat; however, surf reports shouldn’t come with a price.
 You can get this kind of information on other forecasting websites for free.
 So unless you need to watch live HD cams because you’re the official monitor of the surf wave conditions, then we don’t recommend paying for premium.

 Now, if you’re going for a short trip and you need to check on the wave condition of a certain location, just get the 15-day trial version of the Surfline Premium, then cancel it after two weeks (it gets automatically billed on the 15th day).

 Q: What are the features of Surfline Premium?

 When you pay for a premium membership in Surfline, you get access to the 500 cameras they have in various surfing locations all over the globe.
-This enables you to watch the wave conditions without the ads, and record your surfing sessions with your Apple Watch.
-Aside from that, you also get shopping discounts to top surf brands and receive long-range surf forecasts.
+This enables you to watch the wave conditions without the ads and record your surfing sessions with your Apple Watch.
+Aside from that, you also get shopping discounts from top surf brands and receive long-range surf forecasts.

 Q: What is the cost of Surfline Premium per month/year?

 Surfline Premium costs $7.99 a month or $95.88 per year.
-They also offer a 15-day trial period that will be automatically billed on your account after two weeks.
+They also offer a 15-day trial period that will be automatically billed to your account after two weeks.